iExecBlockchainComputing/idapp/cli/README.md

 ## Prerequisites

 - Node.js v18 or higher
 - A directory where you want to init your iApp.
-If not, create a new folder. (`iaapp init` will also propose you to do so)
+If not, create a new folder.
+  (`iapp init` will also propose you to do so)
 - Docker

 ## Install